 We handed out information about majoring and minoring in our department at the sophomore information session in late January.
-The document contains some sample plans of study for majors.
+You can look at some sample plans of study for majors.

 We have a list of learning goals for our students.
 We are committed to helping all our students meet these goals.

 Course offerings for science students

 Intended for students majoring in engineering, chemistry, biology, and other fields outside of our own department, the two semester calculus-based sequence of PHYS 003 and 004 covers primarily mechanics and electricity and magnetism.
 For students interested in life sciences, PHYS 003L is offered every fall in place of PHYS 003, and PHYS 004L is offered every spring in place of PHYS 004.

 For students considering majoring in physics, astrophysics, or astronomy, the corresponding coursess are PHYS 007 (Classical Mechanics) and PHYS 008 (Electricity and Magnetism).
 This sequence may also be appropriate for some students intending to major in other subjects.
 Likewise, it is possible for students taking the 003, 004 sequence to become majors, but it is not the usual route.
 Note that PHYS 007 and PHYS 008 are typically taken in the sophomore year by students intending on majoring in the department.

 The typical major track for Physics starts with PHYS 005/ASTR 005 (Spacetime, Quanta, and Cosmology) in the fall semester of the first year, which is typically followed in the spring by PHYS 013 and PHYS 015 (half-semester, half-credit courses each on Thermodynamics/Statistical Mechanics and Optics, respectively).
 PHYS 007 and PHYS 008, mentioned above, are typically then taken in the fall and spring of the second year.
 PHYS 017 and PHYS 018 (half-semester, half-credit courses each on Mathematical Methods of Physics and Quantum Mechanics, respectively) are typically also taken during the spring of the second year.